Hell has frozen over. Develocity supports Apache Maven!

 In short, to give you a bit more context here as well, Develocity connects to every developer and every CI machine that builds with Maven or Gradle

 Stefan: Or even with some other build tools?

 Etienne: Yes, in the future it’s very likely we will support other build tools as well.
-And once your connected, Gradle Enterprise captures all the data about your build.
+And once your connected, Develocity captures all the data about your build.
 And like I said, once you have the data, you can reason about it.
 And you can make informed decisions about it.

 So, where do we capture this?.
 We capture this in something called build scans.
 Build scans are a persistent viewable record of what happened in the build, and we’re going to see that in action too.
 There’s also what we call the expert API, which is a way to get to that build scan data in a way that allows you to build your own class analysis around it.
-And then the third aspect of Gradle Enterprise besides scans and connecting all your builds, is that we also provide the build cache.
+And then the third aspect of Develocity besides scans and connecting all your builds, is that we also provide the build cache.
 That allows you to dramatically speed up your builds.
 So, as you run your build and you’re doing the same work that has been done previously, you can just reuse it and save the cost.
 We’re going to see that in action as well.